Loading...

 Powered by IBM, InfoSphere Streams is a recognized software framework that assists in developing and executing applications through data streams.
 It has integration competencies through a highly scalable event server.
 There is an Eclipse-based IDE that empowers visual development and configuration.

-Since it has good fraud detection capabilities and great network management features, it has been of supreme importance to developers.
-Patter discovery can be easily done from the collected information.
-Streams can even be fused for garnering insightful information from different streams.
+It has been of supreme importance to developers since it has good fraud detection capabilities and network management features.
+Pattern discovery can be easily made from the collected information.
+Streams can even be fused to garner insightful information from different streams.

 • Runtime environment for deployment and monitoring of stream apps